-When you think of French foods, you probably find that snails, frogs legs and crème brûlée are among the first things to come to mind.
-However, you’re probably not surprised to hear that the French do not eat snails every day!
+When you think of French foods, you may find that snails, frogs legs and crème brûlée are among the first things to come to mind.
+However, it probably comes as no surprise to you that the French do not eat snails every day!

 This article lists some of the delicious and appetizing French dishes that you may not have heard about, and that you should try while you are in France, along with some interesting background information about each dish.